 She lives with her husband, the love of her life, in a small hillside town in San Diego County.
 As she works, the morning light comes in through the second story window along with the fresh scents of her country garden.
 These combine with her inspiration to create the gifts she shares with us.
 Maïc loves to bring joy to others through her art and she is also known for her beautiful creations using pine needles.
 She produces her own fused glass to embellish her baskets and jewelry.
 "Pine needles are an interesting material to work with.
 They offer a new concept and structure in the creation of art."

-She is a juried member of the Spanish Village Art Center, Coronado Art Association and San Diego County Art Mart Association where she is presently Vice President.
+She is a juried member of the Spanish Village Art Center, Coronado Art Association and San Diego County Art Mart Association where she was Vice President and is now Show Director.
 She was Art Coordinator for the Rancho San Diego Library, former president of Southwestern Artists' Association and was a juried member of the San Diego Museum of Art Artist Guild.

 Her painting: "Peupliers sur le chemin" was published July 2010 in the magazine San Diego Home/Garden Lifestyles.
 Maïc's art can be found in Europe, Asia, Australia, New Zealand and most states in the USA.